 Instagram has made the sunflower fields near Brisbane become very popular.
 Some visitors only go there to have their sunflower shot.
 Although it’s feasible as a day trip, it’s a long way from the city.

 To be honest, once you’ve driven to spot the best sunflower fields in Allora and stopped for your photo session, you may have enough sunflower hunting for the day.
 Unfortunately, there wasn’t anything organised around the sunflowers near Allora to make us want to stick around.

 But there are things in the broader region that you can add to your weekend getaway.
-It’s an excellent idea to stay around for the full weekend.
+It’s an excellent idea to stay around for the full weekend or even a three-day road trip from Brisbane.
 It will even give you a chance to catch the sunset on the sunflower fields.